 Move supplement information of existing methods into introduction

-Algo in full -> supp
+Pseudo Algo -> supp? (see if space)

 * Confusing presentation of the sGCCA algorithm.
 The notation for a_h^k is inconsistent, and more importantly, all a_h^k are completely missing from the objective of the optimization problem.
 Further, the authors do not review how sGCCA solves the optimization problem. * Never defining sPLSDA * Never defining N_new * “validatio” —> “validation” (page 2) to be fixed

 (2) The results on simulated and real data are also concerning, particularly in the comparatively worse performance of DIABLO (full) at classification (full refers to the design matrix which controls which omics datasets are “connected”). * It is concerning that DIABLO (full) has the worst phenotypic classification performance on simulated data.
 The authors claim that there is a tradeoff between discrimination and correlation, and that DIABLO is better at selecting interpretable variables.
 This makes sense, but is unexplored and incomplete.
 The authors should extend their simulation analysis to show settings in which DIABLO (full) is at least as good as existing methods, and whether the design matrix can be used to achieve stronger classification performance even in the current simulated data setup.

+In agreement with the reviewer, we have extended the simulation analyses to address a number of other questions:

+Effects of varying the degree of covariance between datasets on the error rate and number of variables selected

+Improving the classification error rate of the full design by adding more uncorrelated (independent) information

+Selecting all discriminatory variables when comparing error rates between DIABLO and existing classification methods.

+Effects of varying the degree of covariance between datasets on the error rate and number of variables selected

+Conclusion: as the covariance between datasets increases, the error rate will increase with the full design but not the null design

+Improving the classification error rate of the full design by adding more uncorrelated (independent) information

+Conclusion: adding additional components allows more independent (uncorrelated) information to be used to predict the class labels, resulting in improved prediction.

+Selecting all discriminatory variables when comparing error rates between DIABLO and existing classification methods.

+Conclusion: DIABLO performs comparably to existing methods.

+30/08: simu data: extending keepX retrieved the nonCorDis variables and improved classif error rate, AS to apply a one-side t-test to see if there is any significant improvement?

-Try intermediate designs
+Try intermediate designs:

-Can the full design achieve a stronger classification if more components are retained since more uncorrelated information is captured.
+Add more components: Can the full design achieve a stronger classification if more components are retained since more uncorrelated information is captured.30/08: trying models with 1 comp but keepX small and see whether we retrieve the variables on the second comp.

+Change correlation values (weak, medium, strong): 30/08: AS currently generated Errorate vs effect size vs correlation to investigate the relationship and performance. -> change color scheme and x axis label for easier interpretation.

+New simulation framework

+Simulate from real data? (see Yugene paper supp)

+Next steps: on simple figure that will summarise the ‘winner’ (full or null) depending on correlation and discrimination structure of the data.

 * On simulated data, the authors only perform limited benchmarking against existing approaches, only comparing to sPLSDA, and do not provide an explanation for this missing analysis.
 There is more extensive benchmarking on real data.

-add elastic net and random forest to simulated data
+Add methods used on real data to benchmark simulation (it will be limited, focus on selected features, and error rate when applicable).